TomasMileto/Box-Hell/README.md

 • 2D and 3D vectors\
 • How to Build the project

+PD: The music and majority of the sounds where made by me using BoscaCoil (actually not recommended, gave me a lot of troubles with my second project)

 ## What I intend to do whit this project

 • Support joystick input\